-Many people ask what our clients are experiencing, so we’re launching a monthly article series that shares real-life stories from our clients’ and staff’s day-to-day realities.
-These updates will offer an honest look at what is actually happening inside our work and how those experiences shape the work we do.
+Many people ask what our clients are experiencing, so we’re launching a monthly article that shares real-life stories and day-to-day realities—an honest look at what is happening inside our work.

 A case involving a young father, a U.S. citizen child, and detention

-Recently, we worked with a 24-year-old father of a U.S. citizen infant, just four months old.
+Recently, we worked with the father of a U.S. citizen infant who was just 4 months old.
 He and his wife arrived in the United States earlier this year after fleeing violence in Ecuador.
 They entered the country lawfully, presented themselves to authorities, and followed the immigration process as instructed.
 As part of that process, they were placed on electronic monitoring and continued to comply with all requirements.

 While complying with all instructions, they became victims of a violent crime.
 Their landlord attacked the father with a knife in an incident that nearly took his life.
 Both parents cooperated fully with law enforcement and were formally identified as victims.